hove-io/navitia/documentation/slate/source/includes/apis.md

 }
 ```

-The `/freefloatings_nearby` provides access to nearby shared mobility options (such as bikes, scooters, or cars) based on user-provided coordinates.
+The `/freefloatings_nearby` service provides access to nearby shared mobility options (such as bikes, scooters, or cars) based on user-provided coordinates.

 This endpoint allows users to search for shared mobility options near a specific location or object, returning detailed information about available free-floating vehicles, including type, provider, battery level, and distance.